Imagine this: dishes piled up, laundry tossed on the bedroom floor, backpacks abandoned in the middle of the kitchen.

 Why were all these tasks left undone?

-Maybe something more interesting came along.
+- Something more interesting came along.

-Maybe someone needed help while you were in the middle of opening the mail.
+- Or someone needed help while you were in the middle of opening the mail.

-Maybe the phone rang.
+- Perhaps the phone rang.

-Maybe there isn’t a good place to put backpacks.
+- Or there isn’t a good place to put backpacks.